lambeth-council/DtfParser/README.md

 ## Motivation

 I couldn't find any open source code to do this, yet it's used by all councils in the UK.

-Once the addresses are in a database then it opens up the possibility of doing
+Once the addresses are in a database then it opens up the possibility of
 * health checks on the LLPG data, making sure fields are populated correctly
 * bulk fuzzy address matching to get UPRNs from free typed address text
 * address lookup widgets